nhsland/realgp.github.io/_patients/insomnia-epworth-sleepiness-scale.md

 ---
 category: Insomnia
 title: Epworth Sleepiness Scale
-description: The Epworth Sleepiness Scale (ESS) is a scale intended to measure daytime sleepiness that is measured by use of a very short questionnaire.
-This can be helpful in diagnosing sleep disorders.
+description: The Epworth Sleepiness Scale (ESS) is a scale to measure daytime sleepiness using a very short questionnaire.
+This can be helpful in diagnosing sleep apnoea.
 It was introduced in 1991 by Dr Murray Johns of Epworth Hospital in Melbourne, Australia.
 audio:
 page:
 article: